 Credit quality at US banks also continues to improve.
-Total non-performing loans for the banking industry are down from a peak of 5.6% in Q1 2010 to 1.4% in Q4 2016, or a drop of more than 67%.
+Total non-performing loans for the banking industry are down from a peak of 5.6% in Q1 2010 to 1.4% in Q4 2016, or a drop of more than 67% (Source: Federal Financial Institutions Examination Council US).
 Continued declines provide a tailwind to earnings as such declines lower bad debt expense and operating costs from managing defaulted credit.

 Furthermore, consolidation among banks continues apace.
-There were 241 bank merger and acquisition transactions announced in 2016, and another 122 bank M&A deals announced year to date.
+There were 241 bank M&A transactions announced in 2016, and another 122 bank merger and acquisition transactions announced year to date (Source: SNL and Company data and information).
 We believe that current bank valuations, together with the increased burden of regulatory compliance, set the stage for a meaningful acceleration in consolidation over the next several years, particularly within the community banking sector.